Velma (mudflat)

 Velma (plural velme) is a Venetian dialect term derived from "melma" (mud).
 It is also used by Italian scientists to refer to lagunar mudflats (also called tidal flats), such as those found in the Lagoon of Venice.
 They are areas of shallow lagunar bottoms which are normally submerged, but emerge at low tides.
 They are generally without vegetation.
 Only associations of Zostera noltii (dwarf eelgrass) can be found.
 They originate from sediments carried by sea and stronger currents which are deposited on the lagoon bottom.
 They often surround the edges of the lagoon's barene (a venetian term for saltmarshes).

-The velme, together with the barene (saltmarshes) and the shallow bottoms, constitute one of the most characteristic but also most fragile environments of the ecosystem of the Lagoon of Venice.
+The velma, together with the barene (saltmarshes) and the shallow bottoms, constitute one of the most characteristic but also most fragile environments of the ecosystem of the Lagoon of Venice.
 They are subject to variations in their extent depending on the amount of materials (silt, sand and other sediments) they lose or acquire.
 Sediment acquisition leads to the consolidation of the velma's sediment soil and sediment loss leads to erosion of this soil.
-If the balance between consolidation and erosion fails, the velme and saltmarshes risk disappearing.
+If the balance between consolidation and erosion fails, the velma and saltmarshes risk disappearing.

 Erosion and loss of velma areas

 The loss of velma areas in the Lagoon of Venice has been occurring for more than two centuries.
-From the early 19th century the combined saltmarsh area had decreased form 155 km2 to 40 km2.
+From the early 19th century the combined saltmarsh area had decreased from 155 km2 to 40 km2.
 This has also involved a loss of velma areas because many of them surround the saltmarshes.

 Velma areas are often under bathymetric (depth) pressure, which makes them less likely to emerge at low tides, leading to loss of stability and potential loss of their ecological function.
 This has been caused by infrastructural works carried out in the last two centuries.
 In the 19th century breakwaters were built at the lagoon inlets to stabilise their shape and orientation and to intensify the inflow of sea current in order to create conditions for deepening them and the channels which start from them.
 This was done to facilitate the transit of larger ships into the lagoon.
 In the 20th century, an even deeper and wider navigation canal was dug from the Malamocco inlet to the port of Marghera for large container ships and oil tankers to sail to new industrial areas.
-The depth of the channel form the Lido inlet was also increased to let large modern cruise ships through.
+The depth of the channel from the Lido inlet was also increased to let large modern cruise ships through.
 These kinds of interventions have led to the displacement of sediments which are lost out of the lagoon and an increase in depth of the lagoon floor form and average of -0.75 m to one of -1.5 m since 1902.

 The average loss of sediments is 2.2 million m3 per year.
 Erosion in the Lido basin was 14 cm in 1930-1970 and 12 cm in 1970–2000; in the Malamocco basin it was 20 cm and 33 cm respectively; in the Chioggia basin it was 8 cm and 20 cm; in the mid lagoon 14 cm and 20 cm.